Serving all of Canada. Book a consultation with us.

 Our Barrie personal injury lawyers believe that no one should be forced to pay the price for someone else’s wrongdoing.
 That is why, if you have sustained injuries in an accident caused by the negligence of another party or entity, you may be able to file a civil claim against the at-fault individual or organization by working with our personal injury lawyers in Barrie.

-Initiating a Personal Injury Claim
+Initiating A Personal Injury Claim

 You might be eligible to take legal action in an attempt to recover compensation if someone else’s failure to fulfill the duty of care they owed was directly responsible for your injury-related monetary losses.
 For instance, if a driver turned their attention away from the road to check a cell phone notification causing a collision in which you sustained compensable injuries, the at-fault motorist might be liable for damages you have incurred or might incur in the future as a result of their violation of traffic laws.